 RAVSTASS Mission.
-To bring together individuals, groups, and clubs into eight divisions through the administration of one association.
+To bring together individuals, groups, teams and clubs into our eight divisions through the administration of one efficient association.
 River, Air, Valley, Sea, Track, Aim, Snow & Stadium.

 RAVSTASS Vision.
 A single membership which opens opportunities to participate in activities, share knowledge and access vast resources by building a network across otherwise unrelated disciplines.

 A - Aspiring to improve ourselves, our environment, and collectively the association.

 V - Volunteer to help, lead, teach, coach and mentor others.

 E - Explore to broaden our reach, as well as what we are individually and collectively capable of.

 N - Nifty, agile and skillful, by improving our capability, effectiveness and influence.